 Q & A

-How much interaction will my child have with the college students?
-During the freshman and sophomore years, high school students will have limited access and exposure to USC Aiken students.
+How much interaction will scholars have with the college students?
+During the freshman and sophomore years, high school students will have limited access and exposure to UofSC Aiken students.
 During the junior and senior years, Aiken Scholars Academy students will be fully immersed in the collegiate experience.
-While students will not attend classes their freshman and sophomore year with college students, they will encounter students informally in common spaces like the library, computer lab, Student Activities Center, etc...During the junior and senior year, students will be dual-enrolled, taking USC Aiken courses.
+While students will not attend classes in their freshman and sophomore year with college students, they will encounter students informally in common spaces like the library, computer lab, Student Activities Center, etc.

 Will the grading scale be based on the school district’s standards or the university’s?
 High school courses taught by high school teachers will follow all instructional and grading policies for ACPSD.
-Requirements and expectations will be communicated to students and parents.
+Requirements and expectations will be communicated to students and parents via course syllabi.
 College courses will be taught according to college standards and grading.
 College courses will be reflected on the high school transcript, along with the numerical grade for the course.
 All courses, high school and college level, will factor into the high school GPA.
 Additionally, the college courses will be reflected in their post-secondary transcript.